jpsdr/NNEDI3/nnedi3 - Readme.txt

 CHANGE LIST:
+   xx/11/2016  v0.9.4.32

+       + Update to new avisynth header and add support for RGB32, RGBPlanar and alpha channel on avs+.
+       + Add A paremeter (for alpha channel) on nnedi3.

    14/10/2016  v0.9.4.31

        * Use Mutex instead of CriticalSection on some places and some changes in the threadpool interface.